Global Deep Forecasting with Patient-Specific Pharmacokinetics: Additional Results

-\subsection{Patient-specific (local) models}
+\subsection{Patient-specific (Local) Models}

 We showcase the effectiveness of global models, with parameters shared across subjects, in generating more accuracy forecasts compared to local models trained for individual subjects.
-Global models consistently outperform local models, on average across 8 trials, for each OhioT1DM subject as shown in Table.~\ref{table:local_global_table} and Fig~\ref{fig:boxplots}b.
-Furthermore, the global \NHITS-Pharamcokinetic model consistently outperforms the global \NHITS-Exogenous model, on average, for each OhioT1DM subject as shown in Fig~\ref{fig:boxplots}a.
+Global PK models consistently outperform local PK models, on average across 8 trials, for each OhioT1DM patient as shown in Table~\ref{table:local_global_table} and Fig.~\ref{fig:ohiot1dm_boxplots}.
+Furthermore, the global \NHITS-PK model outperforms the global \NHITS sparse exogenous model for 11 out of 12 OhioT1DM patients, on average across 8 trials, as shown in Table~\ref{table:local_global_table}.